Dartmouth driver treads into a gripping winter tire debate

 "This has been tested over and over on racetracks," he said.
 "Tire manufacturers, safety organizations, have done test upon test upon test, and every one of those tests indicate that the rear-wheel spin-out is caused on front-wheel drive vehicles because the best treaded tires are not on the back."

 Bethune said much of the vehicle's weight is on the front so the best treads are needed in the back to prevent spin-out if the vehicle hits slush or standing water.

 But where to place the tires with the best tread is "debatable," according to Tim Manuel, vice president of service operations with O'Regan's, where Hachey had her car serviced.

 "Generally our policy is that the best tires would go on the rear," Manuel said.

 But this situation was different because the older tires were worn, he said.
 It was recommended they be put on front because, he said, "there would not be any [front] grip if they were left on the rear, so if you were in any type of ice on an incline then you wouldn't be able to move the vehicle."

 Manuel told CBC News that Hachey's car is not safe to drive as it is, but she says she was never told that.

 Her invoice shows the tread depth on her older front tires measured 4/32".
-A depth of 2/32" would not pass a motor vehicle inspection in Nova Scotia.
+A depth of less than 2/32" would not pass a motor vehicle inspection in Nova Scotia.
 The invoice recommended tire rotation, but made no mention of a safety issue.